openspace42/aenigma/README.md

 **aenigma** provisions a **fully functional** and **secure** out of the box **XMPP server** you can get running today.

-It does for XMPP what [Mail-in-a-Box](https://github.com/mail-in-a-box/mailinabox) has done for email and [Streisand](https://github.com/StreisandEffect/streisand) has done for VPNs.
+It does for XMPP what [Mail-in-a-Box](https://github.com/mail-in-a-box/mailinabox) has done for email and [Streisand](https://github.com/StreisandEffect/streisand) has done for VPNs, and [Easyengine](https://easyengine.io/) has done for wordpress.

 The installation takes you on a three-minute, clearly worded, step-by-step setup and takes care of everything automagically.